Delhi's coldest October since 1962

-New Delhi, Oct 31 : The India Meteorological Department (IMD) on Saturday said that Delhi recorded the coldest month of October since 1962.
+New Delhi: The India Meteorological Department (IMD) on Saturday said that Delhi recorded the coldest month of October since 1962.

 “In 2020, Delhi recorded the mean minimum temperature of 17.2 degrees Celsius in October, which is the lowest since 1962 when it was 16.9 degrees Celsius at Safdarjung monitoring station.”